 A preliminary review of this application indicates that the proposed work would have no affect on Federal listed threatened or endangered species or their critical habitat, pursuant to Section 7 of the Endangered Species Act, as amended.
+The water depths at the project site are less than -3.0 feet mean low water.
 As the evaluation of this application continues, additional information may become available which could modify this preliminary determination.